Keto Low-Carb High-Fibre Burger Bread Buns. 2g carbs yet they taste like the REAL thing.

 Fiberflour is my secret weapon.
 It’s a British made newcomer on the low-carb market and I highly recommend it.
 There is no other prebiotic low-carb flour that can work its baking magic like fiberflour.

-For those of you who can’t get it where you live just yet (U.S. distribution is on the cards), I made a test batch using 20g COARSELY GROUND PSYLLIUM HUSK (U.S. option HERE) instead of 50g fiberflour.
+For those of you who can’t get Fiberflour (U.S. option HERE), I made a test batch using 20g COARSELY GROUND PSYLLIUM HUSK (U.S. option HERE) instead of 50g fiberflour.
 Not the spot-on bread taste that fiberflour delivers, but still a decent result.
 Do make sure you use coarsely ground psyllium – not fine, and preferably the same brand I used, to minimise the risk of a baking flop.

 The ‘bread’ flavour isn’t quite there when using psyllium instead of fiberflour, and they become sticky unless eaten within a few days.
 BUT, here comes the good part: net carbs become ZERO (almost) per bun!!!

 The full macros are: Kcals 92; F 8g; TC 4.5g; fibre 4.25g; NC 0.25g; P 4g.